MareikeHeller/worldbankdata-web-app/README.md

 Data is loaded from the [World Bank APIs](https://datahelpdesk.worldbank.org/knowledgebase/articles/889386-developer-information-overview) and prepared (pandas) for visualization (plotly).
 The application is created using Flask and was deployed on Heroku.

-You can access the app here: https://worldbankdata-fertility-app.herokuapp.com/
+You can access the app here: https://worldbankdata-fertility-app.herokuapp.com/ (Heroku free plan was discontinued.
+Web app to be migrated to another hosting platform.)

 ## File Descriptions
 The **folder** [wrangling_scripts](https://github.com/MareikeHeller/worldbankdata-web-app/tree/main/wrangling_scripts) contains the file [wrangle_data.py](https://github.com/MareikeHeller/worldbankdata-web-app/blob/main/wrangling_scripts/wrangle_data.py) that